KDE/digikam-doc/post_processing/pano_creator.rst

     The Panoramic JPEG Files Selected from Icon-View (7x24Mpx Images taken with Sony A77 - 59 Mb)

-A panorama is a composition of photo taken in the same conditions with the same camera/lens.
-The camera turn around the same point of view to shot with many photos a wide-angle view which is a representation of a large physical space.
-Images must be taken with superimposed area on the borders.
-Algorithm will try to found the common portions of images to join and merge contents.
-To be sure about stability you can use a tripod especially with complex compositions.
-The tool allows to assemble shots taken horizontally, vertically, or as a matrix.
+A panorama is a composite of multiple photos taken in the same conditions with the same camera/lens.
+The camera is rotated about a single point between each shot, so the end photos can be stitched together as if shot with a super wide-angle lens.
+The sequential images must be taken with overlapping edges.
+The Panoramic Algorithm will try to found the common portions of the images to join and merge the contents.
+The get the most consistent perspective, it is best to use a tripod, especially with complex compositions.
+The **Panorama Creator** tool allows you to assemble shots taken horizontally, vertically, or as a matrix.

 .. note::

-    Take a care that target panorama is a huge amount of data and requires a lot of memory to be processed.
+    Be aware that the target panorama will be constructed from a huge amount of data and so panorama processing requires lots of memory.

-Select the images that you want to stitch and go to :menuselection:`Tools --> Create Panorama` a wizard dialog will open up as below.
+Select the images that you want to stitch and go to :menuselection:`Tools --> Create Panorama`.
+A wizard dialog will open up as below.

 .. figure:: images/pano_creator_01.webp
     :alt: